TagirRamilevich/TagirRamilevich.github.io/course/chapters/chapter3.md

 ---

-Click **Next** to proceed to **Chapter 4: Representing Text**, where you'll learn about transforming text into numerical vectors using techniques like Bag of Words and word embeddings.
+**[Next](chapter4.md):** In the next chapter, you'll learn about transforming text into numerical vectors using techniques like Bag of Words and word embeddings.